salrashid123/tls_psk_tpm/README.md

-## Per-Session TLS-PSK using Trusted Platform Module (TPM)
+## Per-Session TLS1.2-PSK using Trusted Platform Module (TPM)

-This repo demonstrates a variation of [TLS-PSK](https://en.wikipedia.org/wiki/TLS-PSK) where the actual PSK is embedded inside a `Trusted Platform Module (TPM)`
+This repo demonstrates a variation of [TLS-PSK](https://en.wikipedia.org/wiki/TLS-PSK) for `TLS1.2` where the actual PSK is embedded inside a `Trusted Platform Module (TPM)`

-`TLS-PSK` relies on a shared secret between the participants where the secret provides the basis to drive keys used to establish the TLS connection.
+[TLS-PSK](https://datatracker.ietf.org/doc/html/rfc4279) relies on a shared secret between the participants where the secret provides the basis to drive keys used to establish the TLS connection.

 Normally, the PSK is a long term secret and is eventually visible in user-space (i.,e the application) during connection setup.
 This poses a risk because, you know, it can get misplaced at a bar or stolen.